AharonirR/Task-mangment-system-/README.md

 4. To delete a task, click the "Delete" button next to the task and confirm the deletion.

 ### Project Structure
+├── index.html # HTML file that contains the structure of the application ├── styles.css # CSS file that contains the styles of the application ├── script.js # JavaScript file that contains the logic of the application ├── README.md # This README file